Who We Are

 RYA Sailability was set up by the Royal Yachting Association (RYA) to give adults and children with any form of disability the opportunity to take up the sport and learn the skill of sailing.

-Belfast Lough Sailability is a non-profit organisation run entirely by a team of dedicated volunteers who assist in the co-ordination of activities as well as enabling people living with disabilities to get afloat.
-It was established in September 2001, received charitable status in May 2002 and continues to provide inclusive recreational opportunities for families and individuals.
+Belfast Lough Sailability is a non-profit organisation run entirely by a team of dedicated volunteers who assist in the co-ordination of activities as well as enabling prospective disabled sailors to get afloat.
+It was established in September 2001 and received charitable status in May 2002 and continues to provide inclusive recreational opportunities for families and individuals.
 We rely on the support of the community and contributions from organisations to raise the necessary funds to purchase essential equipment and boats along with day to day running costs.

 Our aim is to train, educate and encourage more people living with disabilities onto the water.
 We are an RYA Recognised Training Centre, and have our own RYA qualified instructors as well as a team of RYA qualified disability awareness trainers who regularly host awareness events to educate those helping or working with people living with disabilities.